Methane-spewing microbe blamed in Earth's worst mass extinction

 That's the hypothesis offered on Monday by researchers aiming to solve one of science's enduring mysteries: what happened at the end of the Permian period to cause the worst of the five mass extinctions in Earth's history.

-The scale of this calamity made the one that doomed the dinosaurs 65 million years ago - a six-mile (10 km) wide asteroid smacking the planet - seem like a picnic by comparison.
+The scale of this calamity made the one that doomed the dinosaurs 65 million years ago - a six-mile wide asteroid smacking the planet - seem like a picnic by comparison.

 The implicated microbe, Methanosarcina, is a member of a kingdom of single-celled organisms distinct from bacteria called archaea that lack a nucleus and other usual cell structures.